akash-network/docs/guides/deploy/README.md

 # Deploy an Application

-In this guide, we'll deploy an application on Akash.
+In this guide, we'll deploy a single-tier web application on Akash.
+Akash is a permissionless and censorship-resistant cloud network that guarantees sovereignty over your data and your applications.
+With Akash, you’re in complete control of all aspects of the life cycle of an application with no middleman.

+In this guide, we'll setup [Lunie Light](https://github.com/ovrclk/lunie-light), a non-custodial, web wallet for Akash on Akash.
+Lunie Light is a staking interface for proof-of-stake blockchains in the Cosmos ecosystem — built for speed, simplicity, and ease-of-use.

 ## Before We Begin

+This is a technical guide, best suited to a reader with basic Linux command line knowledge.
+The audience for this guide is intended for includes:

+* Application developers with little or no systems administration experience, wanting to deploy applications on the decentralized cloud.
+* System administrators with little or no experience with infrastructure automation, wanting to learn more.
+* Infrastructure automation engineers that want to explore decentralized cloud.
+* Anyone who wants to get a feel for the current state of the decentralized cloud ecosystem.

 You'll need to know information about the network you're connecting your node to.
-See [Choosing a Network](/guides/versions.md) for how to obtain any network-related information.
+See [Choosing a Network](/guides/version.md) for how to obtain any network-related information.

 Make sure to have Akash client installed on your workstation, check [install guide](/guides/install.md) for instructions.

 You'll need an account with funds to pay for your deployment.
 See the [funding guide](/guides/wallet/funding.md) for creating a key and funding your account.

-### Shell Variables Required
+### Set up your Environment

 We will be using shell variables throughout this guide for convenience and clarity.
 Ensure you have the below set of variables defined on your shell, you can use `export VARNAME=...`: